The Young Supernova Experiment: Survey Goals, Overview, and Operations: Conclusions

-D.O.J.\ is supported by a Gordon and Betty Moore Foundation postdoctoral fellowship at the University of California, Santa Cruz.
-D.O.J also acknowledges support provided by NASA Hubble Fellowship grant HST-HF2-51462.001 and K.D.A acknowledges support through Hubble Fellowship grant HST-HF2-51403.001; both are awarded by the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., for NASA, under contract NAS5-26555.
-The UCSC team is supported in part by NASA grants NNG17PX03C, 80NSSC19K1386, and 80NSSC20K0953; NSF grants AST-1518052 and AST-1815935; the Gordon \& Betty Moore Foundation; the Heising-Simons Foundation; and by a fellowship from the David and Lucile Packard Foundation to R.J.F.
+D.O.J.\ acknowledges support from a Gordon and Betty Moore Foundation postdoctoral fellowship at the University of California, Santa Cruz.
+D.O.J, K.D.A and K.D.F. also acknowledge support provided by NASA Hubble Fellowship grants HST-HF2-51462.001, HST-HF2-51403.001, and HST-HF2-51391.001-A, respectively, which are awarded by the Space Telescope Science Institute, operated by the Association of Universities for Research in Astronomy, Inc., for NASA, under contract NAS5-26555.
+The UCSC team is supported in part by NASA grants NNG17PX03C, 80NSSC19K1386, and 80NSSC20K0953; NSF grants AST-1518052, AST-1815935, and AST-1911206; the Gordon \& Betty Moore Foundation; the Heising-Simons Foundation; and by a fellowship from the David and Lucile Packard Foundation to R.J.F.
 D.A.C.\ and M.R.S.\ are supported by the National Science Foundation Graduate Research Fellowship Program Under Grant Nos.\ DGE-1339067 and DGE-1842400, respectively.
 E.R.-R.\ is supported by the Heising-Simons Foundation and NSF (AST-1852393 and AST-1911206).
 E.R.-R.\ and H.P.\ are supported by the Danish National Research Foundation (DNRF132).
 H.P.\ is also indebted to the Hong Kong government (GRF grant HKU27305119) for support.

 W.J.-G.\ is supported by the National Science Foundation Graduate Research Fellowship Program under Grant No.~DGE-1842165 and the IDEAS Fellowship Program at Northwestern University.
 C.D.K. acknowledges support through NASA grants in support of {\it Hubble Space Telescope} program AR-16136.
 The computations in this paper were aided by the University of Chicago Research Computing Center.
-RM acknowledges partial support by the National Science Foundation under Award No. AST-1909796 and AST-1944985 and by the Heising-Simons Foundation under grant \# 2018-0911.
+RM acknowledges partial support by the National Science Foundation under Award No. AST-1909796 and AST-1944985 and by the Heising-Simons Foundation under grant \#~2018-0911.
 RM is a CIFAR Azrieli Global Scholar in the Gravity \& the Extreme Universe Program, 2019 and a Alfred P. Sloan Fellow in Physics, 2019.

 This work was supported by a VILLUM FONDEN Investigator grant to J.H. (project number 16599) and two Villum Young Investor Grants to C.G. and C.G.
 (10123 and 25501).

 G.N. and K.D.F are grateful for support from the University of Illinois at Urbana-Champaign.
 D.C. is supported by the Center for Astrophysical Surveys at NCSA through the Illinois Survey Science Postdoctoral Fellowship.
 A.G. is supported by the National Science Foundation Graduate Research Fellowship Program under Grant No. DGE – 1746047.
 A.G. and P.D.A. are supported by the Center for Astrophysical Surveys as Illinois Survey Science Graduate Fellows.
 A.G.\ additionally acknowledges support from the Illinois Distinguished Fellowship.
 A.E.'s work was supported by a 2019 Physics \& Astronomy Student Travel Grant from the Council for Undergraduate Research.
 The computations in this paper made extensive use of the Illinois Campus Cluster, and facilities at the National Center for Supercomputing Applications at UIUC.